MatchOvO/param-validator.js/README.md

     * `objItems`: `Object` (After Version 1.1.0)
       * This property's function is the same as "items".
 > In order to distinguish "items" in Object and Array, we add `objItems | arrItems` you can use after the version of 1.1.0.
-We recognize you to use this property when a data model you set can be Object or Array( type: [Object,Array] )
+We recommend you to use this property when a data model you set can be Object or Array( type: [Object,Array] )
 ```js
 const peopleModel = {
     person:{